Germany's Maas heads to Israel to lobby against West Bank annexation | DW | 10.06.2020

-Germany's top diplomat is expected to express the EU’s opposition to Netanyahu’s plan of annexation.
-Heiko Maas will be the first high-ranking official to visit Israel since the new government was sworn in last month.
+Germany's top diplomat has expressed the EU’s opposition to Netanyahu’s plan of annexation.
+Heiko Maas is the first high-ranking official to visit Israel since the new government was sworn in last month.

-German Foreign Minister Heiko Maas is scheduled to travel to Israel on Thursday, to warn Israeli Prime Minister Benjamin Netanyahu against annexing parts of the occupied West Bank.
+German Foreign Minister Heiko Maas on Wednesday warned Israeli Prime Minister Benjamin Netanyahu against annexing parts of the occupied West Bank.

-The talks between the two will deal with regional issues, including the future of the Middle East peace process.

 The annexation of Jewish settlements and the Jordan Valley is part of US President Donald Trump's Middle East plan, with a separate, reduced-in-size Palestinian state.